 Breaks are just as important as power times.
 That's why it's important to draw clear boundaries and consciously switch off in your free time.
 This gives you new strength, makes negative feelings disappear and makes room for new ideas.
 Before you go on break, after work or during your relaxation time, you can quickly write down how far you have come.
 That way you'll know where to go next time and won't waste valuable time.

 10. don't wait for the right moment ...

 ...because it's never gonna come.
 It's not going to happen that you're suddenly going to have more desire, more inspiration or Motivation you have.
 On the contrary, waiting often makes it much worse.
 Because before you know it, you'll fall into the procrastination trap again.
 Therefore, start right away.
 Start now!
 The first step is always the hardest - after that it goes steeply uphill.

 Procrastination" is particularly common when you have the Motivation Missing.
 When you have to do a task that you don't really feel like doing at all - for example, an annoying project work.
 The lack of enjoyment of the subject matter or of doing project work in general leads to aversion.
 And things you're averse to, you tend to do poorly rather than well.

 However, there are a few other factors that lead to procrastination - even when you actually enjoy the task at hand.
 These include, for example, a lousy Time Management.
 Not everyone is a born planner and you may fail to plan well because you misjudge priorities.
 Concentration problems can also cause you to keep putting off certain tasks.

-Who is and his skill or his Performance and speed can also be confronted with procrastination.
-This is the case, for example, if you assume that you will be able to complete the required project work in three days - and then realize that you need at least a week just for the careful research of sources.
+If you misjudge yourself and your ability or your performance and speed, you can also be confronted with procrastination.
+This is the case, for example, if you assume that you can complete the required project work in three days - and then realize that you need at least a week just for the careful research of sources.
 Fear of failure can also fuel procrastination: Fearing failure, you'd rather not start at all.
 A nasty cycle that you should definitely break out of.